Spontaneous scalarization: Generalizations of scalarization to other fields and instabilities

-These observations suggest that the vectorized compact object solutions obtained so far may not be stable, hence they are not astrophysically relevant, at least for the case of spherically symmetric spacetimes.
-A close look at the instability mechanism of vectorization is going to reveal the underlying reasons for this in the following section.
+These observations suggest that the vectorized compact object solutions obtained thus far may not be stable.
+Hence, they are not astrophysically relevant, at least in the case of spherically symmetric spacetimes.
+A close look at the instability mechanism of vectorization reveals the underlying reasons for this in Sec.~\ref{sec:vectorization_ghosts}.